Why is Marie Kondo so popular for home organization?

 How do you start?

-In summary, if you’re looking for smart data solutions to help you manage an overwhelming amount of data, or you’re looking for ways to access your vast stores of data in a way that enables smarter business solutions, your bigger issue might be data hoarding.
+In summary, if you’re looking for smart data-centric solutions to help you manage an overwhelming amount of data, or you’re looking for ways to access your vast stores of data in a way that enables smarter business solutions, your bigger issue might be data hoarding.
 Looking at your business needs, closely examining the data you have, and coming up with strategies for aligning your data to a manageable data lifecycle can seem overwhelming.
 Using a data-centric approach will bring that dream into focus.
 Keep an eye out for part two of this series to learn how to get your data to spark joy for you.